inivekin/abosa/abosa.typ

 the tempest flash boils away,
-as if from quick-drawn breath focused on strong connection of relay, conveying twitch in knuckles locked and any defect in the way my rate of speech, when overclocked, can melt in thermal runaway.
+as if from quick-drawn breath focused on strong connection of relay, it's a chaos in transcription, filled and teeming dictionary is not listing the description of refined words necessary.
-With thoughts assumed already heard, in phrase of sorts already used and purpose clumsily transferred,
+Conveying twitch in knuckles locked and any defect in the way my rate of speech, when overclocked, can melt in thermal runaway with thoughts assumed already heard, in phrase of sorts already used and purpose clumsily transferred,
 I blabber insane and bemused.
-It's a chaos in transcription, filled and teeming dictionary is not listing the description of refined words necessary.
 This is when degrade of diction tends to trigger disengages, wordlessness of dropped cognition as if winds have turned my pages.
+By gravitating guiding tide,
+my tangent slides from glide preserved to cumulate unclarified, corrections will take what's reserved.
-Uncached, paging, wordless, suffused in nuances to point absurd, may hesitancy be recused with ways to speak with ev'ry word?
+Uncached, paging, wordless, suffused nuances past a point absurd, may hesitancy be recused with ways to speak with ev'ry word?
 Some think it universal aim,
 for least resistance interchange - that's symptom of the likely game, where energies just disarrange.
-By gravitating guiding tide
-My tangent slides from glide preserved to cumulate unclarified, corrections will take what's reserved.
 ```]

 #colbreak()